 Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about photosynthesis (GCSE and Key Stage 3)

-Photosynthesis is perhaps the most fundamental process on the planet, but it is often a difficult topic for students.
+Overview: photosynthesis is perhaps the most fundamental endothermic process on the planet, but it is often a difficult topic for students.
 Some of this confusion stems from the different ways we try to define what the process does – to create energy, to capture the sun’s energy, to make glucose.
-I find it helps to simply describe it as the process through which the plant produces its own food.
+I find it helps to simply describe it as the process through which the plant produces its own food and therefore plants still need to respire.
+Stress the fact that the mass of a plant comes from the invisible carbon dioxide and without plants, our lives would be over.

 Some of the MIT graduates in the video below seem to struggle with the idea of a gas having a mass.